yasanglass/yasan-helper-android/README.md

 Context.getMySharedPreferencesEditor(): SharedPreferences.Editor
 ```
-You can also use these functions using `SharedPreferencesHelper` object.
+You can also use these functions using `SharedPreferencesHelper` object

 ---
 **View helper functions**